AlexanderPPetrov/rick-and-morty/README.md

 | RTL support                  | -      |                                                                                     |
 | Lazy load for images         | -      |                                                                                     |

+### `yarn install`

+Install all dependencies

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Currently codegen is executed upon start as a precaution so people don't endup with missing files

 ### `yarn test`